Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Introduction

-Barrier Functions (BFs) are Lyapunov-like functions \cite{Tee2009,Wieland2007} whose use can be traced back to optimizations \cite{Boyd2004}, in which case they are added in objective functions.
+Barrier Functions (BFs) are Lyapunov-like functions \cite{Tee2009,Wieland2007} and have their origins in the optimization literature \cite{Boyd2004}, in which case they are added in objective functions.
 Their primary use is to enforce constraints while doing optimization.
 Control Barrier Functions (CBFs) represent an extension of BFs tailored for control systems.
 They transform a constraint defined in terms of system states into a constraint on the control inputs.
-CBFs offer a state-feedback controller that is rigorously proven to be safe while remaining computationally efficient.
+CBFs offer a state-feedback controller that is rigorously proven to be safe while remaining computationally efficient \cite{Aaron2014}.
 Specifically, CBFs are well-suited for constraints characterized by a relative degree of one concerning the system dynamics \cite{Aaron2014,Glotfelter2017}.
-The High Order CBF (HOCBF), as proposed in \cite{Xiao2019}, is designed to effectively handle constraints with arbitrarily high relative degrees, making it a versatile extension of the conventional CBF framework.
+The High Order CBF (HOCBF) \cite{Xiao2019} is designed to effectively handle constraints with arbitrarily high relative degrees, making it a versatile extension of the conventional CBF framework.

 For soft-rigid robots that experience self-contact, CBFs provide a natural mechanism to design controllers that can gracefully regulate behavior near contact points (they have previously been used for something similar with humanoids \cite{khazoomHumanoid2022}).
 They also naturally encapsulate other constraints common in continuum robots, such as limits to extension.
 More generally for soft and interactive robots, CBFs provide a mechanism of safety and performance verification that can be used to guarantee properties without relying on asymptotically stable control of the state of the robot.
 In this work, we adopt the commonly-used Piecewise Constant Curvature (PCC) model for our system.
-To our knowledge, this is the first work applying CBFs to PCC models.
+To our knowledge, this is the first work applying CBFs to continuum robot models.

-In summary, we contribute a methodology for controlling serial soft-rigid hybrid robots that undergo self-contact.
-Additionally, we contribute the first use of Control Barrier Functions for governing the behavior of continuum robots.